cvelazquez322/LeetResume-2022/README.md

  take username and password as arguments (COMPLETED)

+ protect password by not echoing to the screen what password is being typed in.
+(COMPLETED)

  maybe, change file save location to be at C:\Program Files (x86) that way users could simply run program and not be bothered where program is being saved.